September 12, 2024

 • 1997: Dragon Systems built Dragon NaturallySpeaking, the world’s first commercial speech recognition software.
 Compatible with Microsoft’s Windows 95 and Windows NT, it could understand 100 words per minute, and its framework is still used today in more modern versions.

-• 1998: The famed Furby could be considered the first successful domestic “robot.”
+• 1998: The famed Furby could be considered an early form of a domestic “robot.”
 The toy initially spoke its own language (Furbish) but then gradually learned English words and phrases.
-Some may argue Furby is just a toy, though, as it has limited interactive capabilities.
+Some may argue Furby is just a toy, though, as it had limited interactive capabilities.

 After the Y2K panic died down, artificial intelligence saw yet another trending surge, especially in media.
 The decade also noted more routine applications of AI, broadening its future possibilities.